PabloC/tutumcloud.github.io/docs/source/billing/index.rst

 What forms of payment do you accept?
 ------------------------------------
-Visa, MasterCard, American Express, JCB, Discover, and Diners Club.
+We accept Visa, MasterCard, American Express, JCB, Discover, and Diners Club.

 How do I cancel my account?